postgrespro/pg_query_state/README.md

  - `timing` --- print timing data for each node, if collecting of timing statistics is turned off on called side resulting output will contain WARNING message `timing statistics disabled`;
  - `buffers` --- print buffers usage, if collecting of buffers statistics is turned off on called side resulting output will contain WARNING message `buffers statistics disabled`;
  - `triggers` --- include triggers statistics in result plan trees;
- - `format` --- EXPLAIN format to be used for plans printing, posible values: {`text`, `xml`, `json`, `yaml`}.
+ - `format` --- EXPLAIN format to be used for plans printing, possible values: {`text`, `xml`, `json`, `yaml`}.

 If callable backend is not executing any query the function prints INFO message about backend's state taken from `pg_stat_activity` view if it exists there.

 Calling role have to be superuser or member of the role whose backend is being called.
-Othrewise function prints ERROR message `permission denied`.
+Otherwise function prints ERROR message `permission denied`.

 ## Configuration settings
 There are several user-accessible [GUC](https://www.postgresql.org/docs/9.5/static/config-setting.html) variables designed to toggle the whole module and the collecting of specific statistic parameters while query is running: